WonwoongCho/WonwoongCho.github.io/_pages/about.md

   - /about.html
 ---

 I am a MS student in Computer Science at Korea University, advised by [Prof. Jaegul Choo](https://sites.google.com/site/jaegulchoo/).
 My research intersest lies in Generative Models, Interactive Deep Learning, and Representation Learning.
-I received B.S. in Dept. of "Film, Television and Multimedia" at Sungkyunkwan University.
+I received B.A. in Dept. of "Film, Television and Multimedia" at Sungkyunkwan University.

 Publication
 ======